São Vicente

 Why Visit?

-São Vicente is a wild and uncrowded place, and it will give you the flavour of the true, authentic Cape Verde.
-December until June is the best kite season as the wind blow consistently almost daily.
-If you're into wave riding, then Cape Verde is the place for you!
-In one bay, you can choose, cross- shore, cross-onshore and cross-offshore conditions with waves from of all sizes as well as even a small flat water area.
+São Vicente is a wild and uncrowded destination that provides a taste of the true, authentic Cape Verde.
+The best time for kite surfing is from December to June, when the wind blows consistently almost daily.
+If you enjoy wave riding, Cape Verde is the perfect spot!
+In one bay, you can find a variety of conditions, including cross-shore, cross-onshore, and cross-offshore options, with waves of all sizes, as well as a small flat water area.

-For absolute beginners, Sao Vicente offers excellent conditions for the first lessons.
-However, as is the case with all Cape Verde islands, the presence of waves make it less than ideal for the moment to learn the water-start (getting on the board).
+For absolute beginners, São Vicente offers excellent conditions for their first lessons.
+However, like all the Cape Verde islands, the presence of waves can make learning to swim challenging.

 Wind and Weather